Skip to main content

 Doctor Shopping and Prescription Drugs Abuse

 Prescription drugs are given by medical doctors.
 Going to different doctors to obtain the same prescriptions can be considered to be doctor shopping.
 Getting multiple different prescriptions can be dangerous.
 Having an abundance of medications to continue prescription drug abuse can lead to devastating results.
 Taking more than intended can result in an overdose.
 These prescription drug overdoses can have fatal results, or they can result in life-altering health concerns.
 Doctor shopping is deceptive and manipulative as the medical professionals aren’t told the true extent of the drug abuse, nor are the previous prescriptions generally divulged.
+The dangers of prescription drug abuse can have dangerous and life-changing results.
+Help is available and receiving proper care and support as soon as possible is crucial to surviving this challenge.
+Someone struggling with these drugs does not need to continue suffering alone.
+Reaching out for help is the first step.

 Begin Healing

 Struggling with prescription drug abuse can result in some severe consequences.
 The results can be devastating and lead to life-altering changes that can be difficult to change.
 There is help though.
 If you or a loved one are struggling, we at Louisville Addiction Center can help.
 We offer comprehensive proven care so that healing can begin and an individual can begin learning to live life normally again.
+12>Contact us today and begin your journey of healing.

 → Sources